Tasmanian Energy Tariffs

-A Tariff is an agreed cost for providing energy between Tasmanian consumers and Aurora.
+A tariff is an agreed cost for providing energy between consumers and Aurora.
 It includes both fixed (supply) and variable (consumption-based) charges.

 In this state there are a number of Tariffs which collectively determine the total cost of your power bill.
 Table 1 provides a brief summary of current Aurora Residential Tariffs, updated as at 1 July this year (2017):

 As may be seen from Table 1, power is not cheap.
 To reduce the financial and environmental cost of power, increasing numbers of customers are offsetting power consumption by installing residential solar PV (photo-volatic) systems.
 This enables customers to generate power for their own consumption, and to export surplus power back to the grid.
 Surplus power is purchased by Aurora at a rate determined by the Customers’ feed-in Tariff.
 See How does solar power feed back into the grid? for further detail on how this works.